 You can open up a traditional IRA at any number of brick and mortar brokerages, banking institutions, or online brokerages—like etrade.com, vanguard.com, or schwab.com.
 After the new IRA is open, request a rollover distribution from your former plan, and pick your new investments.
-You can rollover the entire amount, but going forward your new contributions are limited to a maximum of $5,000 (or $6,000 if you’re 50 or older) for 2011.
+You can roll over the entire amount, but going forward your new IRA contributions are limited to a maximum of $6,000 (or $7,000 if you’re 50 or older) for 2019.

 Option #5: Rollover to a Roth IRA

 The fifth option for an old retirement account is to roll it over into a Roth IRA.
 Unlike a traditional IRA, contributions to a Roth are not tax-deductible and must be made with after-tax income.

 So doing a rollover from the TSP or a traditional 401(k) into a Roth IRA means that you have to pay tax on any contributions that weren’t already taxed.
 However, once you pay it, you’re never taxed on contributions or earnings in the account ever again.
 All your qualified withdrawals from a Roth IRA are completely tax-free.

 It’s just as easy to open up a Roth IRA as it is for a traditional IRA.
 The process for doing a rollover is the same—except for the tax part.
 You can contribute up to $6,000 (or up to $7,000 if you’re 50 or older) for 2019.
 To be eligible to contribute to a Roth IRA, there are annual income restrictions.
 You can learn more in our Roth IRA Guide.